 Power plant system questions

 The Heliomotion tracker is designed to last for as long as the panels last, typically 25-40 years.
 We give a 3 year warranty to provide free replacement parts.
 The warranty appears on the last page of the manual.

-The panels have a 10 year guarantee on materials and workmanship, and a 95% output guarantee for the first 5 years and 87% up to 25 years thereafter.
+The Maysun panels have a 12 year product warranty guarantee on materials and workmanship, and an 80% output guarantee after 25 years.

 We recommend the power plant is placed within 100 meters of where the power will be used.
 The cable size can be adjusted to keep transmission losses low between the power plant and the house.
-A cable with 2.5mm2 thick wires is suitable for distances up to 50 meters, whereas a cable with 6mm2 thick wires is recommended for longer distances.
+A cable with 2.5mm2 thick wires is suitable for distances up to 40 meters, whereas a cable with 6mm2 thick wires is recommended for longer distances up to 100 meters.